Ansh-Kataria/Pong-/README.md

 # Pong-
 A simple 2D game built with python.
-For GUI I used Turtle which is a python library.
+For GUI I use Turtle which is a python library.